F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

-* Clicking **Modify** loads the application template form with the values used to last deploy it.
+* Clicking **Modify** loads the application template form with the values last used to deploy.
 This enables changing configuration parameters for operations such as adding and removing pool members.
 Click **Submit** to redeploy the application.

 .. .. image:: delete-result.png
 ..   :width: 300